- WHY RFGEN?

 Amano Cincinnati, Inc. is a world-class manufacturer with over 100 years of experience producing time clocks, time and attendance solutions, and parking systems.
 Located in Roseland, New Jersey, the company is a subsidiary of Amano USA Holdings, Inc. The parent company, Amano Corporation, is headquartered in Japan and generates over $700 million in annual revenues worldwide.
 Amano Cincinnati, Inc. designs, manufactures and distributes a variety of time recorders, from simple time clocks to sophisticated employee time tracking systems.

-Amano Cincinnati had an antiquated system they were struggling to maintain themselves and they were still relying on paper-based systems to keep track of orders, inventory, purchasing and shipments.
-They made the decision to update their old ERP system with JD Edwards EnterpriseOne.
-They knew about RFgen's open-source mobile data collection software and their integration suite for JD Edwards but the consultant implementing the JD Edwards system recommended a RFgen competitor.
+Amano Cincinnati had an antiquated system they were struggling to maintain.
+They were still relying on paper-based systems to keep track of orders, inventory, purchases, and shipments.
+They made the decision to update their old ERP system with RFgen's open-source mobile data collection software and its integration suite for JD Edwards EnterpriseOne over a competitor recommended by another consultant.

 Amano Cincinnati carefully evaluated the benefits of both companies' software solutions and chose RFgen Mobile Foundations for JD Edwards for several reasons:

 Senior ERP Consultant Paul Hanson was RFgen's project lead for the Amano Cincinnati installation.
 As a JD Edwards Products Certified Professional, Hanson brought 12 years of JD Edwards experience to the installation.
 MIS Manager Hiro Araseki was the designated project lead for Amano Cincinnati.